peteclark3/distributed-task-scheduler/docs/design.md

 ### Scheduler Service
 - The actual "clock" or cron service which handles task scheduling, sending tasks to the Executor via Redis Stream when tasks need to be executed.
 ### Executor Service
-- Executes tasks as received.
+- Queries the Redis Stream via consumer group for tasks to run, and executes them.
 The "worker nodes" of the system.

 ## Other Components
 ### Redis
-- Database: durable storage for task details and schedules.
+- Database: durable storage for task details, schedules, and task execution logs.
-- Stream: Used to notify Executor services when tasks are due.
+- Stream: Receives tasks from the scheduler when they're due to run.
+Holds tasks waiting to be executed.
+Executor(s) query it via consumer group such that multiple executors can service the stream and not duplicatively execute tasks.
 - *Each can be scaled horizontally to handle increased load.*

 Note: I went with a single DB/stream provider for task simplicity's sake.
 Could also use kafka for the task log, postgres for the task schedule storage, etc.